Validation

 * This function returns a validation map.
 A real validator function would

-* this function is simple for brevity.
+* this function is simplified for brevity.

 */